 His dad was a carpenter who became the Spartansburg Postmaster in 1880.

 Harroun spent his early years in the home that his father built on Washington Street.
 That home still stands.
 The family lived in the area for several years before moving to Ohio in about 1899.

 Following high school graduation, he entered the US Naval Academy where he earned a degree in Mechanics.
 He served during the Spanish American War of 1898.
 He was honorably discharged and lived in Erie, Pa for a short time.
 Later, he moved to Akron, Ohio with his family.
 While there, he learned the trade as dental assistant and also worked in a men’s clothing store.

 Ray married Edythe Guilford in February of 1900

 Ray and Edythe moved to Chicago, initially to continue his dental education.
-But as he worked to the equipment involved, he realized that he was good at anything mechanical.
+But as he worked on the equipment involved, he realized that he was good at anything mechanical.

 Ray wanted to be a driver, but he had no experience and the race teams already had drivers.
 So, he decided that he would need to build his own race car.
 In 1905, he built the car on a Marmon chassis, but with an engine he designed.
 With the car he called the “Harroun Special” he began winning county fair races and became noticed.

 In 1910, Harroun won enough races to be named the AAA Champion Driver (the award was made in 1927 based on points-no such championships were awarded in 1910).